Medieval II: Total War: Kingdoms

 Medieval II: Total War Kingdoms is the expansion to the 2006 turn-based strategy PC game Medieval II: Total War.
 It was developed by Creative Assembly.
-The expansion was released on 28 August 2007 in North America and has four new campaigns: the Americas during European colonization, the series of wars (including the Welsh Conquest, the Irish Invasion, the Scottish–Norwegian War, the Scottish War of Independence and the Barons' Rebellion) fought on British Isles during the 13th century, the Third and Fourth Crusades, and the Northern Crusades.
+The expansion was released on 28 August 2007 in North America and adds four campaigns.

 Campaigns

 Kingdoms has four new campaigns, each one focusing on a different geographical area during a period of great change in its history.
-Non-playable factions are playable in a quick battle or a custom battle.